Los Angeles County Lifeguards: Badges and patches

-Most lifeguards are wearing a departmental badge that consists of a shield surmounted by a bear, and are silver-colored metal.
-The words "County of Los Angeles" appear on a ribbon at the top of the badge just under the bear, followed by ribbons with the words "Fire Department" appear just above the seal of the county.
+Most lifeguards are wearing a departmental badge that consists of a shield surmounted by a bear, and is silver-colored metal.
+The words "County of Los Angeles" appear on a ribbon at the top of the badge just under the bear, followed by ribbons with the words "Fire Department" appearing just above the seal of the county.
 The title of the position of the person is inscribed on a ribbon placed just below the county's seal and the serial number of the badge appears at the bottom of the badge below the title of the position.
 The words "Ocean Lifeguard Specialist", "Ocean Lifeguard", "Captain" and "Chief" may also appear on the face of badges issued to employees or retired employees authorized by the Fire Department and board of supervisors to carry such badges.

 Shoulder patches

 Los Angeles County lifeguards wear a patch on their left sleeve that reads "County of Los Angeles Fire Dept. Lifeguard".
 Lifeguards that are licensed as paramedics wear a similar patch that identifies them as such.